-Flooding poses the biggest threat, impacting all transportation infrastructure, service operations, and users.
+The risk-based vulnerability assessment found that flooding poses the biggest threat, impacting all transportation infrastructure, service operations, and users.

-- Of the road miles studied, 34 percent have high or very high risk, meaning they could experience up to two or more feet of flooding during a 500-year flood event by mid-century. - Bus stops are also vulnerable, with 64 percent of CTA bus stops and 47 percent of Pace bus stops exposed to flooding. - When looking at the region's commuter rail, 36 percent of CTA stations and 31 percent of Metra stations are at risk of flooding. - Regional trails are particularly vulnerable to flooding, since many of them follow waterways.
+- Of the road miles studied, 34 percent have high or very high risk, meaning they could experience up to two or more feet of flooding during a 500-year flood event by midcentury. - Bus stops are also vulnerable, with 64 percent of CTA bus stops and 47 percent of Pace bus stops exposed to flooding. - When looking at the region's commuter rail, 36 percent of CTA stations and 31 percent of Metra stations are at risk of flooding. - Regional trails are particularly vulnerable to flooding, since many of them follow waterways.